malscan/malscan/README.md

   * Standard HEX or MD5 based detections
   * String length detections
   * MimeType mismatch detections
+  * Tripwire Scanning - detects files that have been changed from the reference base
 * Easy File Quarantining
 * Built-in new file signature generation
 * Customizable email notifications